 The USC Center for Enrollment Research, Policy, and Practice hosts the annual “go to” event for the nation’s leading policy makers, practitioners, and scholars in college readiness, admission, and success.
 Each event explores in depth potential “game changing” issues in college access and success.

-For full details on the upcoming conference for 2017, please visit the link below:
+For full details on the upcoming conference for 2017, please click on the banner below:

 January 22-24, 2017 (Marina del Rey Marriott)